Alfredo2501/Writeups-OSINT/Cyber/On-the-wire.md

 The user visited a pastebin, for those who don't know the pastebin: Is a web application where people can upload small texts, is more used to upload code, links, etc.

-The cybercriminal use pastebins to upload their malicious links and store their data leaks, or hide their content to go unnoticed around the world.
+The cybercriminals use pastebins to upload their malicious links and store their data leaks, or hide their content to go unnoticed around the world.

 Here is the link: _https://pastebin.com/raw/U7zb8Kyh_